yevgenyr/diffpy.srxplanar/doc/manual/install.rst

 :program:`Command Prompt`, type there ``python`` and see if this starts the Python interpreter.

-.. index:: PDFgetX3 installation
+.. index:: SrXplanar installation

-PDFgetX3 installation
+SrXplanar installation
 ------------------------------------------------------------------------

-FIXME: update the URL

-To install the diffpy.SrXplanar package:
+To install the diffpy.srxplanar package:

     python setup.py install